billthefarmer/scope/README.md

  *  **Right** Moves the trace to the right
  *  **Start** Moves the trace to the start
  *  **End** Moves the trace to the end
- *  **Menu** Shows the menu
  *  **Spectrum** Spectrum display
  *  **Settings** **Input source** and **About** items

-The last two or seven items may be on the menu, depending on the size of the device.
+The last two or six items may be on the menu, depending on the size of the device.

 ###Scope